 Born and raised in Brooklyn, New York, Justice Spodek attended New York City public schools before going on to graduate from SUNY Albany.
 In 1988 she graduated from Fordham Law School, then went on to work for the New York City Corporation Counsel's Office in the Torts Division.
 She left the Corporation Counsel's office to join Jackson & Consumano, LLP as a trial attorney.
 In 1995 she formed her own firm, Spodek & Barrett, LLP, where she represented both plaintiffs and defendants in personal injury cases.
 She also served as a small claims arbitrator from 2000 until her election to the bench.

 A frequent lecturer, Justice Spodek has presented CLE lectures at the National Institute of Trial Attorneys, New York State Trial Lawyers Institute, New York County Lawyers' Association and the Bay Ridge Lawyers Association.
-She is a member of multiple bar associations, including the Brooklyn Bar Association where she has been a member since 1996 and the New York State Bar Association, where she serves as Secretary of the Judicial Section Executive Committee.
+She is a member of multiple bar associations, including the Brooklyn Bar Association where she has been a member since 1996 and the New York State Bar Association, where she serves as Presiding Member of the Judicial Section Executive Committee.

 Justice Spodek is currently the co-president of Judges and Lawyers Breast Cancer Alert (JALBCA), a legal organization dedicated to promoting awareness of breast cancer and education regarding issues relevant to the diagnosis, treatment and cure of the disease.
 Among other initiatives, JALBCA sponsors free mammogram vans at courthouses in the five boroughs, as well as Nassau and Suffolk counties.